browning-lab/flare/README.md

 to infer the ancestry of each allele in a set of admixed study samples.
 The **flare** program is fast, accurate, and memory-efficient.

-Last updated: November 21, 2023
+Last updated: January 4, 2024
-Current version: 0.4.2
+Current version: 0.5.0

 ## Contents